RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/about-udev.md

 `/lib/udev/rules.d/`<br>

-This directory contains the default `.rules file` shipped by your system.
-They should generally not be edited.
+This directory contains the default `.rules file` shipped by your system. <br>
+They should not be edited.

 `/etc/udev/rules.d/` or `/run/udev/rules.d` (depending on the system) <br>